ikyriak/ConsistentApiResponseErrors/README.md

     })
     .AddFluentValidation(fv => fv.RegisterValidatorsFromAssemblyContaining<WeatherForecastRequestValidator>());

-    // Configure the default API behaviour by setting up the MVC application to suppress
+    // Configure the default API behavior by setting up the MVC application to suppress
     // validation filters in order to be handled by the `ConsistentApiResponseErrors.Filters.ValidateModelStateAttribute` services.Configure<ApiBehaviorOptions>(options =>
     {